Best USB-C Hubs for MacBook Pro iMore 2021

 The Elgato Thunderbolt 3 Dock features two Thunderbolt 3 ports with high-speed data transfer, two USB-A 3.0 ports, a DisplayPort port, a Gigabit Ethernet port, and a 3.5mm headphone jack.
 With this versatile machine, you can connect a 5K or 4K display plus one additional display for a yowza of an experience.

 If you don't need a lot of ports, but you do need the essentials when you hit the road, this small-but-mighty hub is for you.
 It has a USB-A and ethernet port, as well as two display ports so you can run two 4K displays at the same time.
 The USB-C Thunderbolt connector also supports high-speed data transfer and streaming.

 This is the little hub that could.
 It's nearly as powerful as a docking station, but costs a fraction and doesn't take up almost as much space.
-It has two USB-A ports, an HDMI port, a micro SD and SD card reader, a USB-C port for high-speed data transfer, and a USB-C port for up to 100 watts of charging.
+It has two USB-A ports, an HDMI port, a micro SD and SD card reader, a USB-C port for high-speed data transfer, and a USB-C port for up to 100 watts of power delivery.

 Sometimes, even while you're away from home, you need the versatility of being able to plug a bunch of different peripherals into your MacBook Pro while you work.
 Totu's hub is perfect for you.
 With USB 3.0 and USB 2.0, you can charge devices, connect external hard drives, plug in a keyboard, and a whole lot more.
 The HDMI and VGA ports make it possible for you to connect to a big-screen display or TV for 4K support.
 On top of all that, there is also a Gigabit Ethernet port, TF and microSD card readers, and a USB-C port.
 Are you dizzy yet?